woodpecker-ci/woodpecker/docs/docs/20-usage/20-workflow-syntax.md

 ## `workspace`

 The workspace defines the shared volume and working directory shared by all workflow steps.
-The default workspace matches the pattern `/woodpecker/src/github.com/octocat/hello-world`, based on your repository URL.
+The default workspace base is `/woodpecker/src` and the path is based on your repository URL.
+So an example would be `/woodpecker/src/github.com/octocat/hello-world`.

 The workspace can be customized using the workspace block in the YAML file: